-So, did it?
+Do you actually have to read to your kids?
 Are there any benefits of storytime for children?

 Yes, Storytime plays an essential role in the proper growth and development of children.
 I can correctly guess that the stories you were told as a child have stayed with you until now.

 In one way or the other, they have helped to shape your unique personality and make you who you are at present.
 It is for this reason that this tradition should be passed on from one generation to the next.
-That is why you should make storytime an essential part of your kids’ growth process.
+And this is why you should make storytime an essential part of your kids’ growth process.

 Telling stories to your kids does not have to be hard.
 It is quite easy to take up this habit since there are many ways to do it.
 There’s an infinite number of ways you can make this a fun time for both you and your children.